-We are commonly asked for advice on how we can help to make teachers more comfortable at work.
-Whether it’s knee, joint or most commonly back pain, the general consensus seems to be that the teachers see this muscular skeletal pain as ‘part of the job’.
+We are commonly asked for ergonomics and back care tips for teachers.
+Whether it’s knee, joint or most commonly back pain, the general consensus seems to be that the teachers see this musculoskeletal pain as ‘part of the job’.

-Unfortunately there is disparity between the classroom vs a traditional office or workplace.
-Although you still might spend the majority of your day using a screen, you also need to shift your focus to tasks at low height so that you are on the child’s level.
-In order to compensate for this, you will need a height adjustable chair that sinks down lower than usual and offer a better level of support instead of hunching over to work at a child’s eye level.
+Unfortunately, there is a disparity between the classroom vs. a traditional office or workplace.
+Although you still might spend the majority of your day using a screen, you also need to shift your focus to tasks at low-height so that you are on the child’s level.
+In order to compensate for this, you will need a height-adjustable chair that sinks down lower than usual.
+It will also need to offer a better level of support as you’ll find yourself hunching over to work at a child’s eye level.
 One great solution that we have come across is the Kiga chair.
 We installed this in a local school and received some rave reviews.
 You can read more about it here.

 Although teachers do have a varied job role, we would strongly recommend conducting a Display Screen Equipment assessment to make sure that their workplace is safe and fit for purpose.
 We’ve made a guide to everything you need to know about DSE that you might find helpful!